Test-Time Multimodal Backdoor Detection by Contrastive Prompting

 In this paper, we provide the first attempt at a computationally efficient backdoor detection method to defend against backdoored CLIP in the \emph{inference} stage.
 We empirically find that the visual representations of backdoored images are \emph{insensitive} to both \emph{benign} and \emph{malignant} changes of class description texts.
 Motivated by this observation, we propose BDetCLIP, a novel test-time multimodal backdoor detection method based on contrastive prompting.
-Specifically, we first prompt the GPT-4 model \citep{achiam2023gpt} to generate class-related (or class-perturbed random) description texts by specially designed instructions and take them as benign (malignant) class prompts.
+Specifically, we first prompt the GPT-4 \citep{achiam2023gpt} to generate class-related (or class-perturbed random) description texts by specially designed instructions and take them as benign (malignant) class prompts.
 Then, we calculate the distribution difference in cosine similarity between images and the two types of class prompts, which can be used as a good criterion to detect backdoor samples.
 We can see that the distribution difference of backdoored images between the benign and malignant changes of class prompts is smaller than that of clean images.
 The potential reason for the insensibility of backdoored images is that their visual representations have less semantic information aligned with class description texts.
 In this way, we can detect backdoored images in the inference stage of CLIP effectively and efficiently.
 Extensive experiments validate that our proposed BDetCLIP is superior to state-of-the-art backdoor detection methods, in terms of both effectiveness and efficiency.

-Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=0.4cm,topsep=-1pt] \item \emph{A new backdoor detection paradigm for CLIP.} We pioneer test-time backdoor detection for CLIP, which is more computationally efficient than existing defense paradigms. \item \emph{A novel backdoor detection method.} We propose a novel test-time multimodal backdoor detection method based on contrastive prompting, which detects backdoor samples based on the distribution difference between images regarding the benign and malignant changes of class prompts. \item \emph{Strong experimental results.} Our proposed method achieves superior experimental results on various types of backdoored CLIP compared with state-of-the-art detection methods. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=0.4cm,topsep=-1pt] \item \emph{A new backdoor detection paradigm for CLIP.} We pioneer test-time backdoor detection for CLIP, which is more resource-efficient than existing defense paradigms. \item \emph{A novel backdoor detection method.} We propose a novel test-time backdoor detection method by contrastive prompting, which detects backdoor samples based on the distribution difference between images regarding the benign and malignant changes of class prompts. \item \emph{Strong experimental results.} Our proposed method achieves superior experimental results on various types of backdoored CLIP compared with state-of-the-art detection methods. \end{itemize}